davidwl/AppLaunchpad/docs/backup/web-component-to-be-used-in-expert-page.md

 ```

-## Tip: Example of Luigi Web Component using other standard Web Component and how to communicate with them.
+## Tip: Example of AppLaunchpad Web Component using other standard Web Component and how to communicate with them.

-You can have a look at our Luigi Fiddle example where we showcase a Luigi Web Component that is using other custom standard web components and Luigi Client object [here](https://fiddle.luigi-project.io/#/home/wc2)
+You can have a look at our AppLaunchpad Fiddle example where we showcase a AppLaunchpad Web Component that is using other custom standard web components and AppLaunchpad Client object [here](https://fiddle.applaunchpad-project.io/#/home/wc2)
 The following section gives a short description of all the files that are used.

 You can see how the different Web Components are injected through the diagrams below: